ifshizuku/nextjs-zh-docs/pages/docs/basic-features/environment-variables.en.md

----
-description: Learn to add and access environment variables in your Next.js application.
----

 # Environment Variables

 > This document is for Next.js versions 9.4 and up.
 If you’re using an older version of Next.js, upgrade or refer to [Environment Variables in next.config.js](/docs/api-reference/next-config-js/environment-variables).